ChrstphrHll/npc_gen/students/Wren Urmicca.md

 ---
 # Wren Urmicca
 ### Description
-- Half-Orc Monk from Magmus Centerhold
+- Half-Orc Monk from Beleriand
 - 1st year Protection student in Elkenval
 - short curly strawberry blond hair that's plain, Gray eyes, and Deep Green skin
 - Is Venturesome and Suspicious, and has Righteous as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes